Purdue-SoCET/FreeRTOS/FreeRTOS/Demo/AFTx08/Readme.md

 ## How to run

-**NOTE:** Run the simulator from the AFTx08 top-level directory, not from the FreeRTOS demo directory.
+**NOTE:** Run the simulator from the AFTx08 directory, not from the FreeRTOS demo directory.
 Ensure Verilator was built with sufficient RAM (refer to the AFT-dev).
 ```
 $ ./aft_out/sim-verilator/xxxx